-We reuse the <reference> structure from Field (r) and give additional resources as a list of reference:
+We use the <reference> structure (described in Section 4.8) and provide pointers to additional resources as a list of reference:

-<additional_resources > ::= <reference>
+<additional\resources > ::= <reference>\

 The main use of the additional references field is to provide references to relevant material such as advisories published by other bodies.
-See Field (r) for further details about the <reference> structure.
+See Field (t) for further details about the <reference> structure.